-A description should be provided of the proposed stormwater drainage system and the proposed disposal arrangements, including any off-site services.
-The description should be illustrated with figures with contours at suitable intervals (1m contours in areas of low relief) showing drainage pathways and the locations and discharge points of sediment detention basins and any other stormwater quality improvement devices.
+A description should be provided of the proposed stormwater drainage system and proposed disposal, including any off-site services.
+The description should be illustrated by figures with contours at suitable intervals (one metre contours in areas of low relief) showing drainage pathways and the locations and discharge points of sediment detention basins and any other stormwater quality improvement devices.
+Provide an aerial photograph with superimposed site layout information.
+Illustrate stormwater diversions and other measures that would ensure clean water is kept separate from mine-affected water.